-The Builder design pattern helps us create complex objects by providing a step-by-step construction process.
-It separates the construction of the object from its representation, which means we can use the same process to create different versions of the object.
-This is a creational design pattern that makes it easy to create complex objects.
+Builder is a creational design pattern that helps us create complex objects by providing a step-by-step construction process.
+It separates the construction of the object from its representation, which means we can use the same construction process to create different versions of the object.

-To help understand the Builder design pattern, let's use the example of making pizzas.
-A pizza consists of a series of steps: first, we make the dough, then we add the base, toppings, and sauce.
+To understand the Builder design pattern, let's use the example of making pizzas.
+The process of making a pizza consists of a series of steps: first, we make the dough, and then we add the base, toppings, and sauce.
 Finally, we bake the pizza.
-The Builder design pattern allows us to follow a clear process to create a complex object, like a pizza, by breaking it down into smaller steps.

 //Pizza class with constructor